How to Save Money on Groceries in 2023

 When a credit card isn’t an option

 Of course, the credit card hack only works if you are disciplined enough to pay the full balance off in full every month.
 Otherwise, the interest you pay completely defeats the purpose of your points.
 Also, you have to qualify for a credit card, so there’s that.
 When a credit card is out of the question, a prepaid card with rewards is the next best thing.
-Here are two of my favourite cash back prepaid cards:
+Here are three of my favourite cash back prepaid cards:

 Try the envelope system

 If using cold hard cash is easier to track your spending, Dave Ramsey’s book The Total Money Makeover explains the envelope system.
 This has helped millions of people stay on budget, save money, and get out of debt.
-Keep the cash for your grocery budget in an envelope separate from the money you have budgeted for other things.
+Keep the cash for your grocery budget in an envelope, separate from the money you have budgeted for other things.
 Take it to the grocery store with you and leave your debit card at home.
 That way, you can’t overspend and blow your budget.
 When the money in your envelope is gone, it’s gone!

 Create a budget that works for you